csm123/FeedlyAPIProxy/README.md

 {
   "items":
     [
+      {
-      {"title": "Title of article",
+        "title": "Title of article",
         "link": "Link to article",
         "published": "Date that article was published"
       },
+      {
-      {"title": "Title of article",
+        "title": "Title of article",
         "link": "Link to article",
         "published": "Date that article was published"
       }
     ],
   "from_proxy_cache": "true" /* true if from serving this articles from cache */